webprofusion/certify-docs/docs/guides/licensing.md

 DUNS Number: 744563927
 Address: Unit 9A, 151 Herdsman Parade, Wembley, WA 6014, Australia

-We are a small business and do not currently provide:
+We are a small business with no tax presence outside of Australia.
+We do not currently provide:
 - International ISO accreditation numbers etc.
 - US W9 forms and other international tax exemption forms